 Rule 4.5 excludes certain "otherwise regulated entities" from CPO registration.
 From the rule's adoption in 1985 until passage of the 2012 amendments, all such entities-registered funds, insurance company separate accounts, bank trust and custodial accounts, and retirement plans subject to ERISA fiduciary rules-were accorded equal treatment.
-Now, registered funds alone must comply with certain trading and marketing conditions in order to rely on the Rule 4.5 exclusion.
+Following the amendments, registered funds alone were obligated to comply with certain trading and marketing conditions in order to rely on the Rule 4.5 exclusion.
 If a registered fund is unable to satisfy these conditions, its adviser must register as a CPO.

 Mutual funds and other types of registered funds are extensively regulated.
-They are the only financial institutions that are subject to all of the four major federal securities laws.10 It bears emphasizing that the Securities and Exchange Commission ("SEC") regulates registered funds as investment vehicles, and not simply as participants in the securities markets; for this
+They are the only financial institutions that are subject to all of the four major federal securities laws.
+It bears emphasizing that the Securities and Exchange Commission ("SEC") regulates registered funds as investment vehicles, and not simply as participants in the securities markets; for this reason, SEC regulation of registered funds extends to their holdings in derivatives.
+In fact, the